maxton/LibOrbisPkg/README.md

 All code in this repository is licensed under the GNU LGPL version 3, which can be found in LICENSE.txt.

+# Note - Incomplete!
+Some sites have been reporting that I have "released" this software - keep in mind that this is still **unfinished** and will not create valid PKGs yet!
+Once valid PKGs can be generated I'll create an actual GitHub release.

 ## Usage

 ### PkgEditor